-For 2022 you may qualify even if your household income exceeds 400% of the FPL for your family size.
-Other criteria for qualifying for the PTC include.
+For 2025 you may qualify even if your household income exceeds 400% of the FPL for your family size.
+Other criteria for qualifying for the PTC include:

-- You purchase a Bronze, Silver, Gold, or Platinum health insurance plan through the Marketplace, - You are not eligible for affordable coverage through your employer, - If you are married, you file a joint tax return, and - No one can claim you as a dependent on their tax return.
+- You purchase a Bronze, Silver, Gold, or Platinum health insurance plan through the Marketplace, - You are not eligible for affordable coverage through your employer, - You are not eligible for coverage through a government program, such as Medicaid, Medicare, CHIP, or TRICARE, - If you are married, you file a joint tax return, and - No one can claim you as a dependent on their tax return.